PANmedia/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='graphic'>Graphic Design & User Experience/a>

 * What does "User Experience Design" mean to you?
-* How would you explain the *benefits* of a user-centred design approach to a project manager/client who is unfamiliar with it?
+* How would you explain the benefits of a user-centred design approach to a project manager or client who is unfamiliar with it?
 * What are some visual design principles that you would try to follow when designing web pages?
 * Explain the difference between lossy and lossless image compression
 * Briefly outline your workflow for web-optimising the following image: